battistabiggio/battistabiggio.github.io/_pages/about.md

 - 2018-2021: Chair of the IAPR TC1 on Statistical Pattern Recognition Techniques.

 _Society Memberships_
+- 2025-present: Elevated to the grade of IEEE Fellow
 - 2021-present:	Member of the [ELLIS Society](https://ellis.eu)
 - 2021-present: Elevated to ACM Senior Member
-- 2017-present: Elevated to the grade of IEEE Senior Member
+- 2017-2025: Elevated to the grade of IEEE Senior Member
 - 2016-present: Member of the Association for Computing Machinery (ACM)
 - 2014-present: Member of the AI*IA, Italian Association for Artificial Intelligence
 - 2013-present: Member of the IEEE Systems, Man and Cybernetics Society